StefanieMikloska/theAgenda/README.md

 ### Client setup

-All commands are executed in the terminal.

-1. Make sure NodeJS is installed.
-On OSX, you can install it via Homebrew:
+Make sure NodeJS is installed.
+On the OSX terminal, you can install it via Homebrew:

 ```sh
 brew install node
 ```

-2. Make sure Bower (for front-end package management) and Gulp (build and test tasks for development) are installed.
+Make sure Bower (for front-end package management) and Gulp (build and test tasks for development) are installed.
 You can do this with NPM:

 ```sh
 npm install -g bower
 npm install -g gulp
 ```

-3. From the root folder of this directory, install the Node and Bower
+From the root folder of this directory, install the Node and Bower
 dependencies:

 ```sh
 npm install && bower install
 ```

-4. Run a Gulp task.
+Run a Gulp task.
 See `gulpfile.js` to view all available tasks.
 Here are a few key ones (that don't exist yet but will soon):

  - `test` - Run the full client-side integration test suite